connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/maximum_depth_binary_tree.md

 3. **Max operation** - Automatically handles unbalanced trees by taking the deeper path

-4. **Simplicity wins** - Your recursive solution is cleaner than iterative alternatives
+4. **Simplicity wins** - The recursive solution is cleaner than iterative alternatives

 5. **Natural recursion** - Tree problems often have elegant recursive solutions